rdf-elixir/website/content/grax/api.md

  }}
 ```

 Unlike most of the other functions working on existing `Grax.Schema` structs, you have to provide the `Grax.Schema` module explicitly.
-For this reason, the `Grax.Schema` modules provide a dedicated `load/2` function.
-On these the order of the resource identifier and the graph arguments is swapped for better pipeline support.
+For this reason, the `Grax.Schema` modules provide a dedicated `load/2` function on which the order of the resource identifier and the graph arguments is swapped for better pipeline support.
 So, the following function call is equivalent to the previous call:

 ```elixir
 graph |> User.load(EX.User1)